 When to use new drugs and when to wait?

-Any new combination should use at least two, and preferably three, active drugs.
+Any new combination should use at least two fully active drugs.

-But, using new drugs without other meds that are active will only give a short-term benefit.
+Using new drugs without other active meds will only give a short-term benefit.
 Viral load is likely to rebound again with more resistance.
 See Figure 9.

 Figure 9.
 Using only one active drug will only work for a short time